SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 # Shield Expert

 You have trained in the use of a shield as a weapon.
 It becomes a melee weapon that you are proficient with that deals 1d4 bludgeoning damage.
 You gain advantage on shove attempts while wielding a shield.

-# Skills

-Arcane Appraiser, Healer, Manipulator, Pickpocket

-# Slasher

-Increase your Strength or Dexterity by 1, to a maximum of 20.
-When you hit a creature with an attack that deals slashing damage, you can reduce the speed of the target by 10 ft until the start of your next turn.
-When you score a critical hit you grievously wound it.
-Until the start of your next turn, the target has disadvantage on all attack rolls.

 # Slasher [Dex]